Newspicel/imdb-rs/README.md

 - Stores compressed and decompressed TSV files in a configurable data directory.
 - Builds Tantivy indices for titles (primary, original, and international AKA titles) and names, enabling multilingual full-text search.
 - Async downloader with resumable streaming and background decompression.
-- Filterable JSON API for titles (type, year range, genres, rating, vote counts) with optional ranking by rating or votes.
+- Filterable JSON API for titles (type, year range, genres, rating, vote counts) with optional ranking by rating or votes; title search also matches crew and cast names from `title.principals.tsv`.
 - Dedicated name search API backed by the IMDb `name.basics.tsv` dataset.

 ## Prerequisites